saleor/saleor-docs/docs/dashboard-catalog.md

 #### 1. Add General Information

 Add the name of your product and a description.
 Use text formatting to make your product descriptions clear and engaging.
-The 8 basic functions are: bold type, italic type, sub-header, second sub-header, quote, bullet point list, numbered list, new text line, add a hyperlink
+The 8 basic functions are: bold type, italic type, sub-header, second sub-header, quote, bullet point list, numbered list, new text line, and add hyperlink.

 > **Creating effective product names**
 > Make sure that each product has a unique name so site users can find them easily and your administrators can easily manage your store.
 If you have 5 t-shirts, don’t just call them all ‘t-shirt’.
 Use more engaging and searchable names like black men’s t-shirt, sparkly unicorn girls’ t-shirt, red ladies t-shirt, sports t-shirt, etc.

 > **Writing a good description**
-> Your product descriptions can cool and fun, or based on facts.
+> Your product descriptions can be cool and fun, or just based on the facts.
 They represent the tone of your store.
 Be creative if you like, but be clear and make sure that you have all the information that a buyer needs.
 >
 >  ![Formatting product description](assets/dashboard-catalog/4.png)

 #### 2. Define Pricing

 Type the price of your product manually or using the stepper by the currency indicator.
-If your product is tax-exempt, leave the Charge taxes for this item checkbox empty.
+If your product is tax-exempt, leave the [[Charge taxes for this item]] checkbox empty.
 If you need to charge taxes, click on the box and a green check mark will appear.

 > Saleor operates and charges in the store’s default currency but is capable of displaying an estimated amount in the user’s local currency.
 >